falkr/ttm4115/pages/prep-components.md

 In Java, for instance, OSGi is a packaging mechanisms that defines so-called bundles that are like a container for Java classes.
 These are effectively zip files with additional files internally that tell the OSGi runtime what to do with them.
 Based on OSGi there are at least three different component models (iPOJO, Blueprints, Declarative Services) that offer the concept of services.

-Sun, the original company behind Java, also defined a component model for enterprise software, called Java EE (Java Enterprise Edition), which defined components separate from the Java language, as its own library and product.
+Sun, the original company behind Java, also defined a component model for enterprise software, called Java EE (Java Enterprise Edition), which defined components separately from the Java language, as its own library and product.

 Similar frameworks exist for many other languages.
 You can look at the (messy) list provided on the [Wikipedia article on component-based software engineering](https://en.wikipedia.org/wiki/Component-based_software_engineering) to get a more complete picture.